 Some food for thought on claims-based reporting: being in control of your own data may prove to be a double-edged sword.
 You must be your own auditor.
 Of course, if you’re a smaller practice and Medicare patients make up a small portion of your payer mix, then this option may be worth considering.
 Otherwise, claims-based reporting will require more work, time, and responsibility for you and your clinic.
 It’ll be up to you to ensure you stay compliant.

 What does the cost structure look like for WebPT Members?

-- Registry-based reporting: one-time fee of $299 (+ additional $99 for each additional location)
+- Registry-based reporting: annual fee of $399 (+ additional $99 for each additional location)

-- Claims-based reporting: one-time fee of $99 for each location
+- Claims-based reporting: annual fee of $99 for each location

 What reporting method does WebPT recommend?